Homepage > Journal > What are the components of a web application? What does a business owner need to know?

 Summary

-Keep in mind that a website is not a web application.
-Practically, there are no websites anymore.
-In most cases, we use web applications.
+Keep in mind that a website isn't a web application.
+There are no longer websites; in most cases, you use web applications.

-By creating web applications, we can achieve our business goals with smaller budgets than in the case of desktop applications.
+By creating web applications, you can achieve your business goals with smaller budgets than in the case of desktop applications.

-By dividing them into individual layers, it is possible to quickly and effectively adapt the applications to (market or technological) changes and develop them.
+It's possible to quickly and effectively adapt the applications to (market or technological) changes and develop them by dividing them into individual layers.
 These are the main but not only advantages of web applications.

-The selection of the most appropriate technology stack depends on the complexity of individual web application layers and the complexity of their interdependencies.
+The selection of the most appropriate technology stack depends on the complexity of individual web application layers and their interdependencies.

 The attention to the code quality, its testing, and manufacturing under the highest standards allows you to obtain a competitive digital product.